samaea/expensesbotworkshop/README.md

 ### 1. Create a Bot Service Resource

- Open an InPrivate browser to ensure Azure prompts you to login instead of using your cached employee credentials (More info on how to perform this: https://support.microsoft.com/en-us/help/4026200/windows-browse-inprivate-in-microsoft-edge).
+Start the Lab by clicking on "Launch Lab" and open an InPrivate browser to ensure Azure prompts you to login instead of using your cached employee credentials (More info on how to perform this: https://support.microsoft.com/en-us/help/4026200/windows-browse-inprivate-in-microsoft-edge).
 Navigate to the website https://portal.azure.com and log in with your <b>Azure Demo Lab credentials</b>.
 On the start screen, in the left upper corner, you find the button “Create a resource” (as shown in the screenshot below).

  ![Create a resource](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/1_create%20a%20resource.png)

  After clicking on that icon, enter in the search field: <b>“bot service”</b> and select the resource <b>“Web App Bot”</b>.

  ![Search for bot](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/2_search%20for%20bot.png)

  The bot wizard window will pop up and to continue, press <b>“Create”</b>

  ![Create bot img1](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/5_1_Create%20Bot%20Wizard.png)

  In the next step, the wizard will give you fields you need to fill out with some information: